Professor Chris Gerrard, BA (Hons), PhD, MIFA, FSA

 - Gerrard, C.M. & Darvill, T.C.
 (1996).
 Cirencester: Town and Landscape.
 Stroud: Cotswold Archaeological Trust.

-- Gerrard, C.M. & Gutierrez, A (2018).
+- Gerrard, C.M. & Gutiérrez, A (2018).
 The Oxford Handbook of Later Medieval Archaeology in Britain.
 Oxford Handbooks.
-OUP.
+Oxford University Press.

 - Petts, D. & Gerrard, C.M.
 (2006).
 Shared Visions: The North-East Regional Research Framework for the Historic Environment.
 Durham: Durham County Council.